David Maltby: Operation Chastise

 Maltby flew in the No. 617 Squadron RAF Operation Chastise dams raid of 1943.
 He was the pilot of Avro Lancaster J-Johnny, flying as part of the first wave that attacked the Möhne Dam.
 The first three aircraft to attack the dam (Guy Gibson flying in G-George, Hopgood in M-Mother and Harold Brownlow Martin in P-Popsie) all missed the target.
 The next, A-Apple (flown by Dinghy Young) hit the dam and caused a small breach but, as this was not apparent from the air, J-Johnny also attacked, scored a hit and a large breach.
 Maltby then returned home and was the first Lancaster to land back at Scampton having completed the operation.

 For his part in Operation Chastise, Maltby was awarded a Distinguished Service Order.
 He was shortly after promoted to Squadron Leader and appointed as A flight commander of No. 617 Squadron.

+Gibson sent Maltby a telegraph (which has been recorded in the IBCC digital archives) on the 24th May congratulating him on his DSO award.
+The telegram reads: